pingcap/docs-tidb-operator/en/enable-tls-between-components.md

 ## Step 2: Deploy the TiDB cluster

-In this step, you need to finish the following operation:
+In this step, you need to perform the following operations:

     - Create a TiDB cluster
     - Enable TLS between the TiDB components